wso2/docs-is/en/identity-server/next/docs/get-started/try-your-own-app/react.md

 ### Get decoded ID token

-Once the user is logged in, the application can get the ID token issued by the WSO2 Identity Server.
+Once the user is logged in, the application can get the ID token issued by the {{ product_name }}.

 The SDK provides the `getDecodedIDToken()` API to get the decoded token.
 You can use this decoded token to obtain user claims as below.